-We provide fresh, frozen and shelf-stable food to children, families and anyone with food insecurity.
+We provide fresh, frozen, and shelf-stable food to children, families, and anyone experiencing food insecurity.

 Our Mission & Goals